IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 ===========================

 In ``sight``, we manage different type of large buffers, as in meshes and images.
-As the image can be of different types (signed or not, integers/floating), we use a generic class ``::fwData::Array`` that store a buffer as a ``void*`` and provides methods to accessed the buffer.
+As the image can be of different types (signed or not, integers/floating), we use a generic class ``::fwData::Array`` that stores a buffer as a ``void*`` and provides methods to access the buffer.

-Mesh and Image use array to store their information (buffer, points, normals), but they are not accessible, so we provide an API to access the data.
+Mesh and Image use arrays to store their information (buffer, points, normals), but they are not accessible, so we provide an API to access the data.

 Array